-St. Luke’s largest community outreach event, at which St. Luke’s parish members, public safety personnel from the Quad Cities, and volunteer supporters from the community, all come together to make this special day a joyful one for anyone alone or who may otherwise not celebrate Christmas.
+St. Luke’s largest community outreach event, at which St. Luke’s parish members, public safety personnel from the Quad Cities, and volunteer supporters from the community, all come together to make this special day a joyful one for anyone alone or who may otherwise not celebrate Christmas with others.
 Guests are welcome to come and dine-in or have a pre-arranged meal delivered to their home, free of charge.

 St. Luke’s and other churches work together to bring Jesus’ message of love, hope and compassion to those in our community who are hungry.
 Every Saturday a mid-day meal is provided by volunteers and served to the homeless and needy at Granite Creek Park.
 Contact: Kathy Pessin (928) 771-2707.